AadityaJ/test_itmr/README.md

 ##Test
-This is a test about text minning
+This is a test about text minning.